Home Examples Screenshots User manual Bluesky logo

 Nyquist: −Im vs. Re (frequency markers help locate characteristic peaks).

-💡 Tasks: Explore how IS responds to physical changes (try factors of 3–10 for clear shifts):
+💡 Tasks: Explore how IMPS responds to different physical and parasitic changes:

 ✅ Expected results